kwak123/graphql-basics/slides.md

 ^ Hello, my name is Samuel Kwak, and I'm a web developer at Big Nerd Ranch.

 ^ Today, we're going to do yet another Intro to GraphQL talk... except this time, we're going to approach it from the every day developer's perspective, and why adopting GraphQL doesn't have to be a scary conversation.
+We're not going to talk too much about the big picture of what GraphQL exactly is, instead we're going to focus on learning and applying the basic concepts of GraphQL.

-^ To be noted, we're not going to talk too much about what GraphQL exactly is, instead we're going to focus on learning and applying the basic concepts of GraphQL.
+^ Before we start, due to time constraints, we have a couple options we can take.
+There are some slides describing how to use GraphQL, but there is also an option to go through it with live coding.
+If we do live coding, we can do it interspersed with the slides, or we can go through the slides, then do some live code together.

 ---